-At the Plumb on Tuesdays at 6PM or Wednesdays at 1PM.
+At the Plumb on Tuesdays at 6PM.
 Needlers of all skills and ages share, support and chat, new members welcome.

-At the Branch on 4/4 at 1PM.
-The Jefferson Key by Steve Berry will be discussed.
-Next month's selection will be The 19th Wife by David Ebershoff.
+At the Huntington Branch Library on 8/1 at 1PM.
+Pray for Silence by Linda Castillo will be discussed.
 Books are available at the Huntington Branch Library.

 At the Plumb on Fridays at 10:30AM.
 Open play time for infants to preschoolers as their caregivers chat over tea, share concerns.
 New members are welcome to drop in; no registration needed.

-At the Branch beginning 4/2 at 11AM.
+At the Branch beginning 7/2 at 11AM.
 Watch your child’s eyes light up as they get to march, dance, and play musical instruments.
 Songs and action poems included.
 Recommended for kids ages 2 1/2 – 4 years and a caregiver.
-This is a weekly program that fills up very quickly, so please register for the February session now.
+This is a weekly program that fills up very quickly, so please register beginning June 17 for the 5-week July session.
 A waitlist will be made available.